vtexdocs/help-center-content/docs/tutorials/en/how-do-i-request-a-duplicate-of-my-boleto.md

 ---
-title: 'How do I request a duplicate of my "boleto"?'
+title: "How do I request a duplicate of my 'boleto'?"
 id: 5uIetorejSECKuyS2068mG
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:47.207Z